gaurav0973/lms/README.md

 - 📬 Email login with Resend integration
 - 🗄️ Database powered by PostgreSQL via Prisma

+## 👀 Currently working on
+- Securing application from bots and applyying rate limit using archJe

 ## ✅ Work Done So Far

 - ✅ Project setup and initialization